front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_sievierodonetsk_(2022).md

       formatting:
         bold:
           - ISW claim
-          - 'Ukrainian claim:'
+          - "Ukrainian claim:"
-          - 'Russian claim (as of 22 May):'
+          - "Russian claim (as of 22 May):"
     casualties3:
-      text: 'Ukrainian claim (13 April–26 May): 1,100 civilians killed'
+      text: "Ukrainian claim (13 April–26 May): 1,100 civilians killed"
       formatting:
         bold:
           - Ukrainian claim (13 April–26 May)